engraving-challenges/main/3-git-introduction.md

 This basic overview applies to many projects on GitHub.
 In the next section, you'll find some more specific information on working with Engraving Challenges repositories.

+### Further reading

+Version control might at first seem to be complicated, and you're probably wondering whether it's really worth using.
+If that's the case, we suggest that you take a look at [this blog post](http://lilypondblog.org/2014/01/why-use-version-control-for-engraving-scores/) written by Urs Liska.
+You may also browse [all posts tagged with "version control"](http://lilypondblog.org/tag/version-control/).

 -------------------------------------------
 **_Scores of Beauty_ Engraving Challenges**
 [`<= Editing workflow`](2-editing-workflow.md)